swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 GraalVM includes a command-line utility called GraalVM Updater (`gu`) to install and manage optional GraalVM language runtimes and utilities.
 As of version 21.0.0, GraalVM Updater has become more efficient, and can be used to update your local GraalVM installation to a newer version or upgrade from a Community to Enterprise Edition.

 GraalVM Updater will attempt to download the latest version of either GraalVM Enterprise or GraalVM Community Edition, if available.
 It will not rewrite the existing installation, but unpack it into a new directory and print out the location path.
 It will also verify if you have any optional components installed in the current GraalVM installation and update those as well.
-If the “parent” installation contains a symlink to the currrent GraalVM installation, that symlink will be updated.
+If the “parent” installation contains a symlink to the current GraalVM installation, that symlink will be updated.
 If your setup involves some environment variables (e.g., PATH) pointing to a selected GraalVM installation, those variables should be updated manually. *(See note below regarding SDKMAN)*

 In the following example, the current GraalVM version is 20.3.0, we'll be upgrading to the latest version (21.2.0.1):